 Evaluation, recommendations and implementation of SDLC methodologies.

-MedSec’s partnership with device manufacturers provides re-designed robust and mature security programs allowing assured continued safety to patients throughout the entire device and system design, build and support lifetime.
-MedSec’s programs include continuous device authentication and system integrity monitoring, and management.
+MedSec’s partnership with device manufacturers provides re-designed or new, robust and mature security programs allowing assured continued safety to patients throughout the entire device and system design, build and support lifetime.
+Whether its cybersecurity baseline requirements, cyberseurity risk assessment, legacy device risk management, or product incident response, the MedSec team can help you develop a program that works for your culture and current processes.